 Each winner of the International Children's Peace Prize is dedicated to a specific child rights theme.
 KidsRights conducts research on these themes to provide background to our work and that of the winners.
-The research is published in our KidsRights Reports.
-Among other children’s rights themes, reports have been published about street children, child labor and child participation.
+This research is published in our KidsRights Reports.
+Reports that have been published so far are for example reports on street children, child labor and child participation.

-The research and research report are conducted in collaboration with Leiden University and NautaDutilh.
-Governments, aid agencies and children, such as The KidsRights Youngsters, use the reports in their work.
+The research has been conducted in collaboration with Leiden University and NautaDutilh.
+Governments, aid organizations and children, such as The KidsRights Youngsters, use the research reports in their work.

-The KidsRights Index shows that countries don’t fully comply with international agreements on children’s rights.
-Vulnerable and marginalised children, including refugee children, migrant children, disabled children, street children and indigenous children, are still widely discriminated against.
+The KidsRights Index shows that countries are failing international agreements on children’s rights.
+Vulnerable and marginalized children, including refugee children, migrant children, disabled children, street children and indigenous children, are still widely discriminated against.
 Countries should do more to protect these children.
 Moreover, countries should do more to make sure that children are being heard, have a say in issues that affect them directly and can take action themselves.